jh3nd3rs0n/jargyle/README.md

 Please note that the scheme in the URI specifies the SOCKS protocol to be used when accessing the other SOCKS server (`socks5`), the address or name of the machine of where the other SOCKS server resides (`127.0.0.1`), and the port number of the other SOCKS server (`23456`).
 In the aforementioned examples, the SOCKS protocol version 5 is used.
 At this time, the only supported scheme for the URI format is `socks5`

 #### 4. 11.
-1. Using SSL/TLS for TCP Traffic Between Jargyle and the Other SOCKS Server
+1. Using SSL/TLS for TCP Traffic Through SOCKS Server Chaining

-You can use SSL/TLS for TCP traffic between Jargyle and the other SOCKS server under the following condition:
+You can use SSL/TLS for TCP traffic through SOCKS server chaining under the following condition:

 -   The other SOCKS server accepts SSL/TLS connections.

-By default SSL/TLS for TCP traffic between Jargyle and the other SOCKS server is disabled.
-To enable SSL/TLS for TCP traffic between Jargyle and the other SOCKS server, you will need to have the setting `chaining.ssl.enabled` set to `true`.
+By default SSL/TLS for TCP traffic through SOCKS server chaining is disabled.
+To enable SSL/TLS for TCP traffic through SOCKS server chaining, you will need to have the setting `chaining.ssl.enabled` set to `true`.
 In addition, you will need to have the setting `chaining.ssl.trustStoreFile` to specify the server's key store file used as a trust store (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `chaining.ssl.trustStorePassword` to specify the password for the server's trust store file.

 Partial command line example: